 It’s beginning to look a lot like Christmas…

-…and sound like it too, so we’ve hand-picked the best places to sing carols, listen to some Christmassy music or watch a festive flick with a live soundtrack across the capital:
+…and sound like it too, so we’ve hand-picked the best places to sing carols and listen to some Christmassy music across the capital this year:

 Battersea Dogs & Cats Home Carols